advadvadvadvadv/adv/README.md

 SETTING from seen, unseen

-ATTACKNAMES from fgm, pgd, bim, df, cw, auto, hsj, ba, wb, bb, wbf, wbs, all
+ATTACKS from fgm, pgd, bim, df, cw, auto, hsj, ba, wb, bb, wbf, wbs, all

 So to detect seen white-box attacks on a LAP-ResNet110 on CIFAR10